GIFTROCKET PREPAID GIFT AGREEMENT

 E-Sign Disclosure and Consent

 This E-Sign Disclosure and Consent (“E-Sign Consent”) applies to all Communications for Gifts, current and future, purchased or received by you (“Your Gifts”).

-“Communication” means any agreements or amendments thereto, disclosures, notices, responses to claims, transaction history, privacy policies and all other information related to the Gift, including but not limited to information that we are required by law to provide to you in writing.
+"Communication" means any agreements or amendments thereto, disclosures, notices, responses to claims, transaction history, privacy policies and all other information related to Your Gifts, including but not limited to information that we are required by law to provide to you in writing.

 Scope of Communications to Be Provided in Electronic Form.
 You agree that we may provide you with any Communications that we may choose to make available in electronic format, to the extent allowed by law, and that we may discontinue sending paper Communications to you, unless and until you withdraw your consent as described below.
 Your consent to receive electronic communications and transactions includes, but is not limited to:

-- All legal and regulatory disclosures and communications associated with the Gift or any product or service available through use of the Gift.
-As an example, we may choose to send by e-mail legally required notification of changes to terms and conditions related to the Gift.
+- All legal and regulatory disclosures and communications associated with the Your Gifts or any product or service available through use of Your Gifts.
+As an example, we may choose to send by e-mail legally required notification of changes to terms and conditions related to Your Gifts.

-- Notices or disclosures about a change in the terms of your Gift.
+- Notices or disclosures about a change in the terms of Your Gifts.

 - Privacy policies and notices.